 No ideal medical therapy for the cutaneous lesions of epidermal nevus syndrome exists.
 The vitamin D analogue calcipotriol may be tried in each form of this disease, particularly inflammatory linear verrucous epidermal nevus.

-Clinical Context: Synthetic vitamin D-3 analog that regulates skin cell production and development.
-Inhibits epidermal proliferation, promotes keratinocyte differentiation, and has immunosuppressive effects on lymphoid cells.
+Clinical Context: Calcipotriol is a synthetic vitamin D-3 analog that regulates skin cell production and development.
+It inhibits epidermal proliferation, promotes keratinocyte differentiation, and has immunosuppressive effects on lymphoid cells.
 Use 0.005% topical ointment.